 Even though this turkey gravy recipe is easy to make, there are a few tips to ensure that it tastes it’s best for your Thanksgiving dinner!

-• Taste For Seasonings: Before you add the cream at the end, if you choose to do so, make sure to taste the gravy and adjust the seasonings if needed.
-The drippings that you use to make this gravy are going to vary depending on what recipe you start with for the turkey, so this is also an important step to take.
+- Taste For Seasonings: The drippings that you use to make this gravy are going to vary depending on what recipe you start with for the turkey, so this is also an important step to take.

 Looking For More Thanksgiving Recipes?